sjmudd/webscalesql-rpm/README.md

 ```
 $ sh build [/path/to/local/webscalesql.git/repo]
 ```
-This will take a while and leave a log file in build.log.<timestamp>.gz
+This will take a while and leave a log file in `build.log.<timestamp>.gz`.

 The path will be remembered so you only need to add that once.
-Subsequent runs can just call build on its own.
+Subsequent runs can just call `build` on its own.

 - If you want to build a new rpm after pulling updates on the webscalesql repo just run build again.
 It should patch the spec file and run the build with the